What is Fieldwork?

 Yes.
 Please do, see above.

-Am I good enough/ worthy/ welcome?
+I have worries about whether I’m enough/ worthy/ welcome?

-Yes.
+Same.
 If you have breath in your lungs and a deep desire for a future shaped by love, care of land, selves and each other then yes, of course you are.
 Folk often self-select out of these spaces thinking they are not good enough, not cool enough, not healed enough, not smart enough, not activist enough, not Indigenous enough, not revolutionary enough… YOU ARE ENOUGH.
 We all are, if you feel drawn to this work it’s because you’re listening and it’s drawing you in.
 You are welcome.

 What if it’s awful and I want to leave?